 Mobile and Internet banking - Similarly Mobile and Internet Banking shall be offered to Savings Bank/ Current Account customers subject to compliance with rules and regulations laid down in this regard.
+Bank may place per transaction limit based on risk perception with the approval of Board.
+Use of mobile banking services for cross border inward and outward transfers is strictly prohibited.

-Bank may place per transaction limit based on g) The regulatory guidelines require Banks to categorise customers based on risk perceptions and prepare profiles of customers for the purpose of transaction monitoring.
+(vii) The regulatory guidelines require Banks to categorise customers based on risk perceptions and prepare profiles of customers for the purpose of transaction monitoring.
 Inability or Unwillingness of a prospective customer to provide necessary information / details could result in the Bank not opening the account.
 Inability of an existing customer to furnish details required by the Bank to fulfill statutory obligations could also result in "partial freezing" of the account by allowing all credits and disallowing all debits with the freedom to close the account after due notice(s) is provided to the customer.